openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 ~~~
 {: title="Example: Trigger Verification Response" #figverifyresp}

-And the following is a non-normative example of a verification event sent to the
+And the following is a non-normative example of a Verification Event sent to the
 Event Receiver as a result of the above request:

 ~~~ json